maheini/FreeStyle-Libre-3-patch/Juggluco-solution/instructions/en/instructions.md

 - location service enabled
 - automatic time and time zone setting
 - set at least one alarm in the patched app
-- disable battery optimization for LibreLink and Juggluco
+- disable battery optimization for Libre 3 app and Juggluco
-- allow background activity for LibreLink and Juggluco
+- allow background activity for Libre 3 app and Juggluco

 Please note that the location service is a central setting.
 This is not the app location permission which has to be set also!

 Now start the Libre3 sensor with the patched app by simply scanning the sensor.
 Ensure to have set all settings done.
 You can use a sensor that was already used with the original Libre3 app if you specify the same LibreView account name.
 You have to press "Start New Sensor" and scan the sensor.
 If you want to go back to the unpatched Libre 3 app, you have to do the same.

 You can now try to press the "Sync" button from "Juggluco -> Mirror" menu.
 After some time (up to 15-20 minutes), Juggluco should receive the blood glucose values automatically from Libre3 app.
 If it didn't happen, try to restart the phone and open Juggluco.
 Try to swipe the graph to left and right to see any incoming data on a screen.
-Ensure if Libre3 and Juggluco receiving any readings before proceeding to next step with xDrip+.
+Ensure if Libre3 and Juggluco receive any readings before proceeding to next step with xDrip+.

 ## Step 4 (optional): Set up xDrip